Rick Owens: Career

 Owens launched his fashion line in 1994, operating out of a store in Hollywood Boulevard.
 One of the first boutiques to carry his clothes was Charles Gallay, who was known for carrying avant-garde designers.
 He gained notability after Kate Moss was photographed by Corrine Day for Vogue Paris in one of his signature leather jackets.
+According to Owens, the jacket was picked out by the fashion stylist Panos Yiapanis, likely after reading an article mentioning Owens in Dutch Magazine.
 This attention lead to Vogue America sponsoring his first runway, which he titled "Sparrows FW02".
+Owens also attributes early support by Anna Wintour, editor-in-chief of Vogue, to a phone call made to him by André Leon Talley who was the editor-at-large of Vogue at the time.

 He moved to Paris in 2003 with his partner Michèle Lamy, a decision that was partially motivated by being mugged in Los Angeles.
 He set up his home and atelier inside a historic five-story building that previously served as offices for former French President François Mitterrand.
 His runway collections have been mounted in Paris since then.
-In 2004, Owens and Michèle Lamy established their own fashion company Owenscorp, and described their business partnership as “asking a gypsy to organise a war with a fascist.”
+In 2004, Owens and Michèle Lamy established their own fashion company Owenscorp, and described their business partnership as “asking a gypsy to organize a war with a fascist.”

 In 2013, Owens exhibited his 'Prehistoric' collection at Carpenters Workshop Gallery in London.
-Owens' design colour palette in this seven piece collection stretches from white to black, stopping nowhere in between.
+Owens' design color palette in this seven piece collection stretches from white to black, stopping nowhere in between.
 "The show is entitled 'Prehistoric' – a name that reflects its inspiration, the origins of humanity, it recalls a mysterious ancient civilization.
 Its aura is one of spiritual ritual, archaic ceremony and supreme power".

 A recipient of the 2002 Perry Ellis Award for emerging talent and the Lifetime Achievement Award by the Council of Fashion Designers of America (CFDA) in 2017, Owens was also awarded the Cooper-Hewitt Design Award for fashion design, as well as the Fashion Group International Rule Breaker Award in 2007.
 His first museum exhibition and retrospective, chronicling over 20 years of his life's work, entitled, "Subhuman Inhuman Superhuman" opened at the Triennale di Milano on December 15, 2017.
 In June 2019, Owens won Menswear Designer of the Year Award at the 2019 Council of Fashion Designers of America (CFDA) Fashion Awards.